Practical Potty Training

 - Get Potty by Design, Moms on Call’s no-nonsense guide to successfully potty training your child by understanding their one-of-a-kind personality, behavior patterns, and signals.

 - Prep the bathroom with books to keep them interested.
 We’re going to try to keep them sitting and engaged for at least 3-5 minutes.

-- Moms on Call’s Super Duper Pooper eBook is a fun, rhyming potty book that helps toddlers to see real faces that show the potty is safe and non-threatening.
+- Moms on Call’s Super Duper Pooper eBook is a fun and rhyming potty book that helps toddlers see real faces showing the potty is safe and non-threatening.
 It helps to familiarize a toddler with the process in a fun and supportive way that sets them up for success.